RyanAboueljoud/Self-Driving-RC-Car/README.md

 <br />

 <!-- ABOUT THE PROJECT -->
+## Overview

+This project demonstrates the capabilities of a self-driving remote-controlled vehicle, scaled down for safety purposes to the size of a typical remote-controlled car.
+The vehicle leverages machine vision and a custom-built convolutional neural network (CNN) for autonomous navigation.
+Two distinct model designs were used for testing and demonstration purposes: one with 3D-printed structural components and the other with fabricated acrylic and prefabricated metal parts.
+Both designs employ a differential drive system utilizing wheel tracks.

+## Features and Capabilities

+- **Scale Model Design**: Utilized for safety, the project employs a small-scale model no larger than a typical remote-controlled car.
+- **Dual Model Configurations**:
+  - **3D-Printed Design**: Structural components are created using fused filament fabrication, then assembled.
+  - **Fabricated Design**: Uses a combination of fabricated acrylic and prefabricated metal parts.
+- **Differential Drive System**: Both designs incorporate a differential drive system for maneuverability.
+- **Machine Vision**: The vehicle uses advanced computer vision techniques for lane detection.
+- **Custom Convolutional Neural Network**: A specially trained CNN powers the autonomous driving capabilities.
+- **Adaptable Autonomous Drive Source Code**: The source code is designed to be adaptable for any vehicle equipped with a differential drive system, regardless of size.
+- **Computing Platform**: A single-board computer running Debian-based Linux handles CPU-dependent tasks and interfaces with the machine vision system.

-## About The Project
+## Summary

-For the reason of safety, we utilized a scale model car design, no larger than a typical remote-controlled car to demonstrate our manual and full self-driving capabilities.
-Two different model car designs were used for testing and demonstration.
-The first design utilized a fused filament fabricator, structural parts could then be 3D printed and assembled.
-The second design was assembled using fabricated acrylic and prefabricated metal parts.
-The drive system on both cars uses a differential drive.
-The autonomous drive source code can be modified to support any vehicle of any size capable of wheeled locomotion.
-The core components of our self-driving car design consist of computer vision, object detection, distance sensing, a convolutional neural net and a single board computer capable of running Debian based Linux for CPU dependent tasks.
+The self-driving remote-controlled vehicle project showcases the integration of advanced technologies such as machine vision, CNNs, and 3D-printing to create a functional and adaptable autonomous vehicle.
+The project's dual design approach demonstrates flexibility in fabrication methods, while the adaptable source code ensures the system can be applied to various vehicle sizes.
+This project not only highlights the potential of scaled-down models for safe testing but also provides a robust platform for further exploration in autonomous vehicle technology.
 <br />
 | Model 1 | Model 2 |
 | :----: |    :----:   |